iterative/dvc.org/content/docs/command-reference/exp/init.md

 ## Description

 `dvc exp init` helps you get started with DVC Experiments quickly.
-It creates an experiment pipeline in a dvc.yaml file, which assumes standard locations for the inputs (source code, data, and <abbr>parameters</abbr>) and outputs (model,
+It prepares an experiment in a `dvc.yaml` file, which assumes standard locations for the inputs (source code, data, and <abbr>parameters</abbr>) and outputs (model,
 <abbr>metrics</abbr>, and <abbr>plots</abbr>) of your model training command.
 These locations can be customized through the [options](#options) below or via